HomeProductsStoreResellersSupportPressContact Us

 If you are looking for an iPod-only car charger with built-in Line Out you should consider the SendStation smartCharge.
 (Make sure to check for compatibility with your iPod model before ordering).

-USB chargers which carry the ‘Made for iPod’ or ‘Works with iPhone’ badge are guaranteed to work.
+Generic USB chargers which carry the ‘Made for iPod/iPhone/iPad’ or ‘Works with iPhone’ badge are guaranteed to work.

 But how can I be sure that the PocketDock isn’t defective